 Do you have roosters?
 Yes, each house has a rooster of a different breed along with his harem of hens, for which he is responsible.
 Although each hen usually lives in a certain house, some girls (like our Goldlaced Polish hen, Audrey Fandango) will spend occasional ‘overnights’ with her friends in another house.

-Our roosters are: Buttercup (our first rooster – a bantam that was supposed to be a hen); LeRoy Brown, our English Cream Legbar rooster; Colonel Sanders, an Olive Egger we hatched on the kitchen counter; Big Daddy, our Bev Davis French Black Copper Marans.
+Our roosters are: Buttercup (our first rooster – a bantam that was supposed to be a hen); LeRoy Brown, our English Cream Legbar rooster; Colonel Sanders, an Olive Egger we hatched on the kitchen counter; Big Aaden, our Bev Davis French Black Copper Marans.

 Of course, we mustn’t forget Tommy Toones, our Blue Slate heritage tom turkey.
 Technically he is also a rooster.
 He adopted us during turkey hunting season over 2 years ago and has been with us ever since.